maiadegraaf/philo/README.md

 ```C
 int pthread_detach(pthread_t thread);
 ```
-*Indicate to the implementation that storage for the thread can be reclaimed when that thread terminates.*
+*Indicates to the implementation that storage for the thread can be reclaimed when that thread terminates.*

 - `pthread_t thread`: the target thread.